Ruprekha161/AI-Based-Invoice-Analyzer/README.md

 # AI-Based-Invoice-Analyzer
 AI-powered invoice analyzer for automated expense extraction and financial insights.
+InvoiceLens AI is an AI-powered financial tracking system that automates invoice processing, expense analysis, and financial insights using OCR, AI categorization, and predictive analytics.
+It follows a 3-pillar architecture: Web, App, and AI Implementation.
+The web layer provides an interactive dashboard with charts and invoice management using HTML, CSS, JavaScript, and Chart.js.
+The app layer handles file upload, OCR processing, camera capture, and localStorage-based data management.
+The AI layer uses a hybrid model combining rule-based classification and Claude API for insights, anomaly detection, and forecasting.
+This project demonstrates full-stack thinking with real-world AI integration.